 Make Use of Online Tools

 Before even visiting a you can get some sort of indication what you can expect from them by making use of their onsite tools.
-Calculators on sites such as , whilst certainly not being fully accurate quotes, will give you a pointer towards elements of the offers available.
+Calculators on some buyer’s advocate sites, whilst certainly not being fully accurate quotes, will give you a pointer towards elements of the offers available.
 Make use of these tools to weed out the agencies which you will absolutely not use and this will help to narrow down your searches significantly.